godotengine/godot-docs/classes/class_basematerial3d.rst

 :ref:`TextureFilter<enum_BaseMaterial3D_TextureFilter>` **TEXTURE_FILTER_LINEAR_WITH_MIPMAPS** = ``3``

-The texture filter blends between the nearest 4 pixels and between the nearest 2 mipmaps.
-Use this for most cases as mipmaps are important to smooth out pixels that are far from the camera.
+The texture filter blends between the nearest 4 pixels and between the nearest 2 mipmaps (or uses the nearest mipmap if :ref:`ProjectSettings.rendering/textures/default_filters/use_nearest_mipmap_filter<class_ProjectSettings_property_rendering/textures/default_filters/use_nearest_mipmap_filter>` is ``true``).
+This makes the texture look smooth from up close, and smooth from a distance.

 .. _class_BaseMaterial3D_constant_TEXTURE_FILTER_NEAREST_WITH_MIPMAPS_ANISOTROPIC: